dineshbabu853/Data-Store/README.md

 2. Restricts key size to 32 chars and value size to 16KB
 3. Allows client to instantiate the class and work on
 4. File can be created using optional file path , if it is not provided it will be created in current working directory
-5. Allows only one client to access file at a time
+5. Allows only one client to access file at any given time in a computer
 6. Every key will have a optional timeToLive property
 7. Uses Singleton approach
 8. Thread safe